Ham and Cheese Sliders (Easy + Cheesy!)

 • Sliced ham –> sliced turkey: You could technically sub a turkey for this recipe, but the ham pairs really nicely with the honey mustard ๐Ÿ˜€

 • Provolone cheese –> another mild cheese: Don’t have provolone?
-We recommend using another mild cheese like muenster or Swiss.
+I recommend using another mild cheese like muenster or Swiss.

 A ham and cheese slider being dipped into honey mustard sauce.